A visual introduction to machine learning

 These errors are due to overfitting.
 Our model has learned to treat every detail in the training data as important, even details that turned out to be irrelevant.

-Overfitting is part of a fundamental concept in machine learning that we’ll explain in our next post.
+Overfitting is part of a fundamental concept in machine learning explained in our next post.

 - Machine learning identifies patterns using statistical learning and computers by unearthing boundaries in data sets.
 You can use it to make predictions.